ralphmb/typst-template-stats-dissertation/README.md

 The rest is mine.
 I've removed most of the content except one plot and one reference.
 Feel free to reuse anything if you can find a use for it.

-The actual thesis is in writeup/main.typ.
-If you install typst and compile this using `typst compile main.typ` you'll generate a pdf like 'main.pdf'.
+The actual thesis can be found under */writeup/*.
+If you install typst and compile the file *main.typ* using `typst compile main.typ` or `typst watch main.typ` for automatic compilation, you'll generate the file 'main.pdf'.
 The 'sections' folder contains the files for each section - literature review, bibliography etc. 'assets' is where I put all images, large code files to be read etc.

-I also used Typst for the presentation.
+I also used Typst for the thesis presentation.
 This is found in presentation/pres.typ.
 Compiling this will get you a pdf with one slide per page.
 It uses a package called Polylux.